CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 player = { x = 175, y = 500, speed = 150, img = nil }
 drop = { speed = 250, img = nil }
-drops = {} -- List of bullets currently being drawn and updated
+drops = {} -- Table of drops currently being drawn and updated

 --[[
 Called when the program starts: allows us to load the assets